 Since FY 20101 HUD has limited all annual income limit decreases to five percent and all annual increases to the greater of five percent or twice the change in the national median income.
-HUD has maintained these limits to increases and decreases in income limits for FY 2018.
-The national median income for the United States for FY 2018 is \$71,900, an increase of 5.7 percent compared with the national median income in FY 2017.
-Twice this change is greater than five percent, so this higher value is used as the cap on increases, or almost 11.5 percent.
+HUD has maintained these limits to increases and decreases in income limits for FY 2019.
+The national median income for the United States for FY 2019 is \$75,500, an increase of five percent over the national median income in FY 2018.
+Twice this change is 10 percent which is greater than five percent, so this higher value is used as the cap on increases.

 HUD Section 8 Income Limits begin with the calculation of medians.
 HUD uses the Section 8 program's Fair Market Rent (FMR) area definitions in developing medians, which means that median incomes are developed for each metropolitan area, parts of some metropolitan areas, and each nonmetropolitan county.
-There were no changes to the geographic area definitions used last year in the calculation of the FY 2017 median incomes.
+For FY 2019, there are two changes to the geographic area definitions used last year.
+First, the two counties (islands) that comprise the Kahului-Wailuku-Lahaina, HI will no longer have separate income limits; there is one income limit throughout the metropolitan area for FY 2019.
+Second, Enid, OK is a new metropolitan area, formed out of nonmetropolitan Garfield County.
 HUD Section 8 Income Limits are calculated for every FMR area with adjustments for family size and for areas that have unusually high or low income-to-housing-cost relationships.